UK earnings stretch lead over inflation, jobless rate falls

 Inflation, as measured by the consumer price index, stood at 0.5 percent in December and then fell further in January as oil prices tumbled and food prices also declined.

-The ONS said total pay jumped by 2.4 percent in December from the same month a year earlier, the biggest lead over inflation since March 2010, helped by a higher number of bonuses paid than in December 2013.
+In the month of December alone, total pay jumped by 2.4 percent compared with the same month a year earlier, the biggest lead over inflation since March 2010.

+An ONS official said the figures had been boosted by a higher number of bonuses paid in December last year than in the same month of 2013.

 Excluding bonuses, average weekly earnings, rose by 1.7 percent in the last three months of 2014, slightly less than expected by economists in a Reuters poll and slower than 1.8 percent in the three months to November.